iamrsvraj/OOPS/README.md

 Each object of the Account class represents an account which has unique account number.
 ‘Count’ field of the class will be static and it increments whenever we we create a new account.

+Define a toString method that prints all the fields in Account class.
+Print the information about accounts’ by just calling object.toString().
+This class supports debit and credit facilities for the customer’s account.
+Debit will have following features -
+A. Reports Error if account balance is not sufficient
+B. Attract penalty of Rs.
+5 in two cases -
+a.
+Account balance is less than or equal to Rs.
+500
+b.
+If after deducting the amount of debit from the account balance, account balance <=
+500.